justinpppieper/just-for-fun/README.md

 # just-for-fun
-This is a repotory to collect small and fun execises.
+This is a repository to collect small and fun execises.

 ## 1. Glass-Panel
 A game panel build with only html and css, with gradient color background and elements.
 Looks like glass!